sunilsoni/interviewnotes/Java/collection/collection-framework.md

 hashmap size: 3
 ```

 Well, nothing’s changed here.
-Because even though e1 and e2 are equal according to our newly implemented equals() method, they still have different hashCode as the Object’s class hashCode() is used.
-So the equals and hashCode contract is not followed and both e1, e2 got inserted in HashMap.
+Because even though e1 and e2 are equal according to our newly implemented `equals()` method, they still have different hashCode as the Object’s class `hashCode()` is used.
+So the equals and hashCode contract is not followed and both e1, e2 got inserted in `HashMap`.

 - **Scenario 3**:  when only hashCode() method is implemented: